-Q: How do I know when my child or teen should see a therapist?
+Q: How do I know when my teen should see a therapist?

 Physical health changes are typically one of the first signs that things may be emotionally off-balance.
 For example, the physical symptoms of stress, anxiety, and depression are often confused with other health-related concerns: